benayda/GettingandCleaningDataproject/README.md

+##  README.md file for Getting and Cleaning Data course project

 The R script called run_analysis.R performs the following transformations on the raw data:

 The script first merges the training and test sets to create one data set.